jlangch/venice/doc/readme/ext-tomcat.md

 venice> (tc/shutdown server)
 ```

-Open a browser with the URL `http://localhost:8080`
+Open a browser with the URL `http://localhost:8080` or from the REPL: `(sh/open "http://localhost:8080")`

 ## Define a servlet